 Chef's Helpful Tips

-• For pot roast perfection, remember to choose a well-marbled cut of meat; it’ll be more flavorful and tender after hours of cooking
+- For pot roast perfection, remember to choose a well-marbled cut of meat; it’ll be more flavorful and tender after hours of cooking.
+Don’t rush the searing process; that crispy crust makes all the difference!

-• <p>Also, allow your roast to rest before slicing; this helps retain juices and enhances flavor
+- Also, allow your roast to rest before slicing; this helps retain juices and enhances flavor.
+Lastly, save any leftover broth for an incredible gravy or soup base!

 There was one time I made this pot roast for my family’s Sunday dinner, and let me tell you, the aroma wafting through the house had everyone drooling before we even sat down!
 It was gone in minutes.